Conditional cash transfer: Unconditional versus conditional cash transfers

 The Mchinji Pilot Social Cash Transfer Scheme is part of the larger Malawi Social Protection Policy and Framework, and began in April 2006.
 It is mainly financed by UNICEF and the National AIDS Commission.
 The objectives of the scheme are to reduce poverty of people in the pilot area who are ultra poor and labor constrained, increase school enrolment and attendance, and to generate information regarding the feasibility of a cash transfer program as part of a Social Protection Programme for Malawi.
 The goal for this program is to reduce the ultra poverty rate from the 22% rate in 2007 to 10% by 2015.

-This program targets those households that are ultra poor (See poverty for definition) and those who are labor constrained, defined as either a household in which no able-bodied members 19-64 can work due to chronic sickness or disability or a household with one-able bodied member that has to care for more than three dependents.
+This program targets those households that are ultra poor (See poverty for definition) and those who are labor constrained, defined as either a household in which no able-bodied members 19–64 can work due to chronic sickness or disability or a household with one-able bodied member that has to care for more than three dependents.
 About 22% of Malawi as of 2007 was ultra-poor, living on less than 20 cents a day, and of that group 10% are labor constrained.

 The program would give anywhere from 600 kwacha ($4 US) monthly for a one-person household to 1800 kwacha ($13 US) monthly for a four or more person family.
 There is also an extra bonus of 200 kwacha for children enrolled in primary school and 400 kwacha for children enrolled in secondary school.

 The location for the program is in the Mchinji District, the 14th poorest district out of 28 in Malawi.

 It was chosen for its average poverty level of all the districts in Malawi and its proximity to the capital, Lilongwe.

 The first comprehensive systematic review of evidence on health effects of cash transfers found that the relative effectiveness of conditional and unconditional cash transfers remains very uncertain.
 The review found only three studies that compared conditional cash transfers with unconditional ones directly, and it recommended additional randomized controlled trials of conditional compared with unconditional cash transfers.

+Projects by country

+Conditional cash transfers have been used in many countries.

+Africa

+While most conditional cash transfer programs are in Latin America, a significant amount of research has been conducted regarding the implementation of these programs in Africa.
+In addition, programs are looking to the Latin America for examples on how to implement these programs.
+While there are a few unconditional cash transfer programs in Africa being tested, two conditional cash transfer programs in Africa are currently being implemented.
+For CCTs to be successful, they require sufficient infrastructure.
+Poor education and health systems limit the benefits of CCT programs.
+Impacts should be seen in regard to the effectiveness of health and education institutions of the country.

+Egypt

+The program Minhet El-Osra began in 2009, and was piloted in an urban slum in Cairo, Ain Es-Sira, and 65 villages in rural Upper Egypt by the Egyptian Ministry of Social Solidarity.